 Following Manic's publication, Terri received hundreds of emails from parents of bipolar children, asking about her own childhood.
 In response, she wrote The Dark Side of Innocence: Growing Up Bipolar a groundbreaking personal portrayal of the emerging phenomenon of childhood bipolar disorder.

 Terri's writings and commentary about bipolar disorder have also been featured in the New York Times, the Los Angeles Times the Huffington Post, NPR and countless articles and popular blogs.

 Mental Health Advocate

 Terri now devotes her advocacy skills to the cause of mental illness.
 She is a member of the Board of Director of the Saks Institute for Mental Health Law, Policy, and Ethics at USC, served on the Community Advisory Board of the UCLA Mood Disorders Research Program, and is on the Honorary Board of Directors of the International Bipolar Foundation.
-She also serves on the Board of Directors of Project Return Peere Support Network.
+She also served on the Board of Directors of Project Return Peer Support Network.
 In recognition of her public service, she received an official commendation from the County of Los Angeles, as well as the annual Advocates Award from Mental Health Advocacy Services.
-She also founded and facilitates a weekly mental health support group at UCLA's Neuropsychiatric Institute.
+She also founded a weekly mental health support group at UCLA's Neuropsychiatric Institute.
 She currently writes a monthly blog for the highly popular website, Psychology Today.com.